 Such a company does not have a share capital so there are no shares and no shareholders.
 The company is controlled by its members through general meetings.
 The holder of each unit will automatically be entitled to be a member of the company, and this right will transfer to the new owners on a sale.
 Where the unit is in joint names, the owners may be joint members.
 The members elect a board of directors in the same way as in a company limited by shares.

 We can help with the formation a new Flat Management Company.
 Our company formation package includes all required company registers, minutes and share certificates completed in full, along with appropriate company articles of association.
-All professionally presented and delivered in hard copy.
+All professionally presented and delivered via e-mail or in hard copy.